lhafkamp/minor-browser-technologies/README.md

 <b>How do I solve this?</b>
 In order for fetch to work on a mobile phone I eather have to manually do a xhttp request without fetch or I have to use a polyfill called <a href="https://github.com/github/fetch">window.fetch</a>.

+Another problem is that I'm using template literals to render HTML with Javascript.
+This should be rendered server side instead of in the client.

 #### 4. Colors